Alex Sidles Kayaking Trips

 The most intriguing cultural site was a series of low sand dunes at the east end of the cove.
 A sign here said, “Hundreds of years ago, a man saw sea serpents sliding down the sand dunes.”
 No further explanation was given.

 I did not immediately rule out the possibility that this short story could be a reference to actual sea snakes, as in natatorial saltwater elapids from the tropics.
 Tropical and subtropical species do occasionally stray into the waters of the Pacific Northwest, so it’s not impossible.
-I myself saw a live sea turtle in Puget Sound some thirty years ago, which taught me that marine reptiles can survive in our waters, at least for brief periods.
+I myself saw a live sea turtle in Puget Sound in the early 1990s, which taught me that marine reptiles can survive in our waters, at least for brief periods.
 Over the long span of history, it wouldn’t surprise me in the least if there had been occasional irruptions of sea snakes as far north as Clayoquot Sound.

 Sunrise at Whitesand Cove.
 This time of year, the sunrises and sunsets take nearly an hour.